 The terms positive drug test and failed drug test are often used interchangeably; however, there is an additional qualifying term known as a non-negative drug test which gives the positive drug test a different meaning.
 When you have a positive drug test, it is considered non-negative until it has gone through a review process by a Medical Review Officer (MRO).
+If it is a commercial driver license (CDL) or commercial learner’s permit (CLP) driver and the violation occurred on or after January 6, 2020, it will also be entered into the Federal Motor Carrier Safety Administration (FMCSA) Clearinghouse.
 This gives you the opportunity to present proper documentation to explain the positive result, such as a valid prescription.

-If the MRO verifies your prescription(s) valid, the result becomes a negative drug test.
-Otherwise, if the MRO cannot accept your submitted documentation, the test is ruled as positive and is a failed drug test.
+If the MRO verifies your prescription(s) are valid, the result becomes a negative DOT drug test.
+Otherwise, if the MRO cannot accept your submitted documentation, the test is ruled as positive and is entered into the Clearinghouse as a violation.
 How this impacts your employment status can vary based on company policies.
 Although, if there is any safety concern while the investigation is ongoing, you may be removed from safety-sensitive duties while a final ruling is being determined.

-It is important to note that using CBD can result in a failed drug test because CBD products are not FDA regulated and may contain some levels of THC.
+It is important to note that using CBD can result in a failed DOT drug test because CBD products are not FDA regulated and may contain some levels of THC.
 The DOT Office of Drug and Alcohol Policy and Compliance (ODAPC) issued a notice providing important information for both employers and safety sensitive employees on the facts for DOT testing and CBD products due to the misleading information on CBD product labeling containing marijuana.
-Until marijuana is legal on a federal level, having a medical marijuana note or using CBD products is not considered an acceptable explanation for a positive DOT marijuana test.
-Learn more here: Cannabidoil and Drug Tests (Jupe, 2020).
+Until marijuana is legal on a federal level, having a medical marijuana card or using CBD products is not considered an acceptable explanation for a positive DOT drug test.
+Learn more here: Cannabidiol and Drug Tests (Jupe, 2020).

 What happens after a positive DOT drug test?

 If you do not have a valid prescription as a medical explanation for a positive test, you will immediately be removed from DOT safety-sensitive job duties.
 Next steps for your employment will be determined by the company policy and does not necessarily mean your employment will be terminated.
-Your employer may have a process in place to complete a program with a DOT qualified Substance Abuse Professional (SAP) as mandated by the DOT under the Return-to-Duty process.
+Your employer may have a process in place to complete a program with a qualified DOT Substance Abuse Professional (SAP) as mandated by the DOT under the Return to Duty (RTD) process.

-After completing the SAP portion of the Return-to-Duty process, you will be required to take a DOT Return-To-Duty drug test.
-If that test shows negative, you will be allowed to return to a DOT safety sensitive capacity again.
-After returning to work, you will be required to have no less than 6 unannounced and observed DOT Follow-Up drug tests in the next 12 months.
-The unannounced testing may continue for up to 5 years based on the directive the DOT qualified SAP provides the employer.
+After completing the SAP portion of the RTD process, you will be required to take an observed DOT RTD drug test.
+If that test shows negative, you will be allowed to return to DOT safety sensitive capacity again.
+After returning to work, you will be required to have no less than 6 unannounced and observed DOT follow-up drug tests over the next 12 months.
+The unannounced testing may continue for up to 5 years based on the directive the qualified DOT SAP provides the employer.

 How do I get back to work after a failed DOT drug test?

-American Substance Abuse Professionals, Inc. (ASAP), has a network of more than 5,000 DOT qualified SAPs throughout the United States.
+American Substance Abuse Professionals, Inc. (ASAP), has a network of more than 5,000 DOT qualified SAPs throughout the United States and its territories.
 We match you with a SAP near you so you can return to work as quickly as possible.
 Our clients have an 85% success rate in successfully completing the SAP process to be eligible to return to safety sensitive work with our guidance.
 The enrollment process is quick and easy.
-Most clients see their SAP within a few days of contacting ASAP.
+Most clients see their qualified DOT SAP within a few days of contacting ASAP.
+Call 888-792-2727 x177 to enroll today.
 Call 888-792-2727 x177 to enroll today.